- 11 Apr 2021

 One of the reasons the tournament has been delayed by a week is in the hope that more fans might be able to attend.
 However, the FFT, who organise the tournament, are still unsure about how many people might be allowed in – currently the hope is for a maximum of 1,000 fans per court per day.
 Tickets went on sale on Monday May 3.
 Usually, there is a six-month run-up before the event allowing people to purchase their packages.
 However, the postponement of the 2020 tournament and the reduction in crowd capacity, which meant plenty of refunds to disappointed fans, are both dominating staff’s time for the moment.
 The most reliable source of information on ticket prices and conditions is the ticketing tab of the official French Open website, rolandgarros.com.

 Will there be night sessions at Roland-Garros in 2021?

 Yes.
 This is the innovation of next year at Roland-Garros 2021 – the “evening sessions”, confirmed in a press release published on Sunday, October 12 on the Roland-Garros site.

 How will these night sessions be organised?

-From Monday of the first week until the end of the quarter-finals on Wednesday of the quarter-finals, ten matches – one per day – will be scheduled on Court Philippe-Chatrier, with play starting at 9pm.
+From Monday of the first week until the end of the quarter-finals on Wednesday of the second week, ten matches – one per day – will be scheduled on Court Philippe-Chatrier, with play starting at 9pm.

 “Spectators will be assured that they will see the day’s top-billed stars, ladies or gentlemen, and the privilege of feeling the emotions of a spectacle intensified by nightfall,” said the organisers.